eth-cscs/alps-uenv/docs/userlab-2024-tutorial.md

     spack: configure spack upstream
 ```

+???+ info

+    The `uenv start` and `uenv run` commands (see below) create a new process and mount the image so that that process is the only one that can read the mounted image.
+    This isolates different users and login sessions on the same compute/login node - different users can have their own uenv mounted at the same location without affecting one another.

 The software has been mounted, but it is not yet available in the environment:
 ```console
 gcc --version